MagnusS0/fl-for-ai-health/README.md

-# fl-for-AI-health: Federated Learning for Medical Imaging
+# Federated Learning for Medical Imaging

 A Flower-based federated learning application for medical image analysis tasks (classification and segmentation) using PyTorch.